“It’s my birthday! Now what?”

 Remember our Top 10 Tuesday philosophy: you don’t have to do all 10 things!
 Find 1-3 ideas that really speak to you, and put them into practice!
 That’s the way to make your life better: read a bunch of things, but then actually DO the few that you know would make the most difference in your life.

-So here we go: 10 Ways to avoid the “It’s my Birthday!” disappointment, and start your new year right instead:
+So here we go: If you’ve been wondering what to do on your birthday, here are 10 Ways to avoid the “It’s my Birthday!” disappointment, and start your new year right instead:

 Make the Day Fun for You

 * Bonus * How about you do a NachoBirthday this year!
 Nachobirthday.com is a website where users can raise funds in honor of the celebration of life.
 Instead of presents or just dinner with your family, why not use the day you were born to change someone’s life.
 A Nacho Birthday is when you celebrate your life by promoting life itself.
 Think about !
 You can have friends and family donate in honor of your birthday to a charity/cause dear to you like “breast cancer awareness” or your local YMCA or your upcoming missions trip.
 Not only do you get to celebrate your life by making a difference in this world (small or big)… you bring awareness to the cause and your friends and family get to support what you can for the most.
 Visit NachoBirthday.com and do it big this year.

 1. Plan Your Own Day

 If you have certain things you want to do, or certain presents that you want, tell your family.
 If it’s vitally important to you, then don’t take the risk that it won’t come to pass.
 My husband is relieved when I tell him exactly what I want for my birthday or exactly what I’d like him to do, because then he doesn’t have to plan it or risk choosing the wrong thing.

 Doesn’t that make it less romantic or less special?